-September 1, 2012 | Healthcare Risk, Quality, & Safety Guidance
+June 3, 2020 | Healthcare Risk, Quality, & Safety Guidance

-A bar-coded medication administration (BCMA) system is a valuable tool in the effort to prevent medication administration errors.
-It supports the goal of verifying the patient’s “five rights”: when used correctly, a BCMA system can ensure that the right drug is given to the right patient by the right route, in the right dose, at the right time.
+A bar-coded medication administration (BCMA) system is an important tool in the effort to prevent medication errors.
+During medication administration, BCMA supports the goal of verifying that the medication being given to the patient matches the specifications of the medication order (e.g., right drug, right dose, right route).

 A BCMA system is integrated with the organization's electronic health record (EHR) and typically consists of the following components: